manuel-192/Antergos/Antergos-packages/README.md

 # Collection of pre-built packages (some built from the AUR).

-To use the packages below, you need to do these things in your system:
+To use the packages of this repo, you need to do these things in your system:
 - edit file <b>/etc/pacman.conf</b> and to the end add the following lines:
 <pre>
 [mgit]